-- · Login into the jumpbox machine. - Download the HELM chart and Docker images packages as delphix-dct-x.0.0.tar.gz70, which is uploaded on the download site71. - Extract the downloaded .tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:
+- Download the HELM chart and Docker images packages as delphix-dct-x.0.0.tar.gz, which is uploaded on the download site. - Extract the downloaded .tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:

-• Re-tag all above Docker images.
+· Re-tag all above Docker images.
 Sample re-tag example for one image: